 Hatchet Go V1 Migration Guide

-This guide will help you migrate Hatchet workflows from the V0 SDK to the V1 SDK.
-Note that the v1 engine will continue to support v0 workflows until September 30th, 2025.
+This guide will help you migrate from the V0 SDK to the V1 SDK.
+Note that the v1 engine will continue to support v0 tasks until September 30th, 2025.

 The v1 Go SDK can be found in github.com/hatchet-dev/hatchet/pkg/v1